COSC3020/reverse-insertion-sort-ross223/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+The average case of insertion sort is n^2.
+Assume that we have an randomly sorted list (that is each element is placed into an array randomly).
+This means that for any two adjacent elements in the array, they are either sorted or not.
+Then on average, two elements need to be swaped about 1/2 of the time.
+Each time we swap a pair of unsorted elements, this takes 1 iteration of the inner loop.
+So, the average case runtime is now equal to n(n-1)/4 = $\Theta(n^2)$.